🎁 Give the gift of Extern 🎁

 I was especially interested when you mentioned [specific detail from interview].
 That connects directly to my experience with [relevant skill or project], where I [brief accomplishment or contribution].

-I'm very excited about the possibility of joining the [Team/Department] team.
-Please let me know if there's anything else I can provide as you move forward with the process.
+I'm excited about the possibility of joining the [Team/Department] team.
+Please let me know if there's anything else I can provide.

-Why it works: It includes a specific callback to the conversation and connects your experience directly to their needs.
+Why it works: A specific callback to the conversation, plus a direct connection between your experience and their needs.

-For tips on acing video interviews, check out our guide to HireVue interview questions.
+For video interview tips, see our guide to HireVue interview questions.

 Template 3: After a Panel Interview